March 1-3, 2019

 Ditch the winter with style and join us at CYJ’s Spring Camp!
 This amazing slice-of-camp weekend is for children in 1st-6th grade, and you will not want to miss it!

 Think of Spring Camp as summer camp made bite-size.
 Campers will get to play sports, sing, dance, and soak in the camp atmosphere with their new friends and counselors.
-We’ll celebrate a warm CYJ Shabbat and learn in that unique camp way about Israel and Judaism.
-After Shabbat ends on Saturday night, we’ll have our awesome ‘Saturday Night Fun’, a surprise evening program that changes every year!
+We’ll celebrate a warm CYJ Shabbat followed by our awesome ‘Saturday Night Fun’, a surprise evening program that changes every year!

 No matter what your camper’s relationship with CYJ, Spring Camp has something for them: